 Think about how much weight you’ve lost, and in what time period.
 A significant weight loss over a shorter time period may be of more concern.

-Weight loss could be related to something else, such as Inflammatory Bowel Disease, Coeliac Disease, an overactive thyroid, or cancer so speak to your GP or gastroenterologist.
+Weight loss could be related to something else, such as Inflammatory Bowel Disease, Coeliac Disease, an overactive thyroid, or cancer so speak to your GP or gastroenterologist to rule these out.

 If you are able to resolve some of the ongoing digestive issues, you may find it easier to absorb more nutrients from your food.
 Work with a registered, qualified nutritional therapist to identify the root causes of your digestive symptoms.
 Contact me for a quick chat about my nutrition packages to see how I can help you.